Preethamalladu/DMDD-Presentation/index.md

 ![Branching](https://raw.githubusercontent.com/Preethamalladu/DMDD-Presentation/master/Save%20image%20faults.png)

-This environment was created by **Abhi Patodi** , but this still had the same problems as the earlier versions.
+This environment still had the same problems as the earlier versions .e, gradients

 *   Iteration Three :

 ![Branching](https://raw.githubusercontent.com/Preethamalladu/DMDD-Presentation/master/objX0Y315Z0.jpg)

-In this environment , instead of using a box environment like above I used a sphere environment and avoided getting gradients but the shadows were static,
+In this environment , instead of using a box environment like above we used a sphere environment and avoided getting gradients but the shadows were static.

 *   Iteration Four :

 ![Octocat](https://raw.githubusercontent.com/Preethamalladu/DMDD-Presentation/master/Final%202.png)

-This environment was done by **Akash Srivatsava**, and was selected as final environment since it had minial noise and had dyanmic shadows.
+This environment was selected as final environment since it had minial noise and had dyanmic shadows.

 ## Choosing which texture to use